Skip to main content

 What you'll actually see

-Above the Bridge of Lions, looking down on 460 years of coastline.
+Above the Bridge of Lions, looking down on four and a half centuries of coastline.

-From a thousand feet up you can see the Castillo de San Marcos, the lighthouse on Anastasia Island, the spires of the Cathedral Basilica, the Matanzas River curling out to the Atlantic, and — on a clear day — all the way north to the St. Johns.
+From four hundred feet up you can see the Castillo de San Marcos, the lighthouse on Anastasia Island, the spires of the Cathedral Basilica, the Matanzas River curling out to the Atlantic, and, on a clear day, all the way north to the St. Johns.
 It's the city tour you didn't know you could take.

 Reserve a flight →